 That’s not looking very decentralized!

-What if Amazon decides it doesn’t like Ethereum and shuts their nodes down?
+What if Amazon decides it doesn’t like Ethereum and shuts its nodes down?
 After all, they have done this with other things they don’t like.

 This is where the hero of this article, Akash Network, enters to save the day.